warren-bank/node-serve/lib/serve-handler/README.md

   - supports an optional _exact_ attribute

-The format of the text in a response will determine which `middleware` functions will be called to apply modifications, as well as the format of the singular parameter passed to the `middleware` functions.
+The format of the text in a response will determine which `middleware` functions will be called to apply modifications, as well as the format of the first parameter passed to the `middleware` functions.

 For simplicity, _content-types_ that represent the same text format are grouped together and given a name.
 The following groups are currently supported: